saaske/EmployeeServ/README.md

 ("E1019",  36, "2003-04-12",  "Rs.12,00,000",0)

-After inserting data into db

-u can access the data by using this endpoint http://localhost:8080/v1/account/employees?size=1 (assuming you are running in local machine)
+After inserting data into db you can access the data by using this endpoint http://localhost:8080/v1/account/employees?size=1 (assuming you are running in local machine)